Viva Cuba: Plot

-Jorgito loses the map he brought with him and tensions rise between the two children.
+Jorgito loses the map he brought with him, and tensions rise between the two children.
 Not to mention, Malú sang on stage at a festival that was broadcast over the air.
 The kids' parents saw Malú on TV and had the implication that Malú and Jorgito were, in fact, traveling towards the lighthouse.
 Jorgito then becomes infuriated with Malú.

 They insult each other; Malú brings up Jorgito's social status, and Jorgito calls Malú's mother a slut.
 However, they were stuck with each other for the rest of the journey.
 One day, Malú gets hungry, and the two kids find a tent containing tons of food and goods, although they don't know who it belongs to.
 The kids fight over who gets to eat what food until the owner of the tent arrives, asking why they were trespassing.
 Malú explains their story, while she and Jorgito also try to explain that they didn't want to be friends anymore.
 The owner of the tent tells them that true friends always stay friends, even if they fight, causing Malú and Jorgito's bond to reform.

-When they reach the lighthouse where Malú's father works, the forms had already been signed before she could persuade him otherwise.
+When they reach the lighthouse where Malú's father works, the forms have already been signed before she can persuade him otherwise.
 The parents (minus Malú's father), having reached the lighthouse before the kids got there, begin to beat their children and argue among each other.
-The two children run away from the fight and console each other on a cliff, as a large wave washes over them and the film ends.
+The two children run away from the fight and console each other on a cliff, as a large wave washes over them, and the film ends.

 Conclusion

-After this tough and long journey the children realize at the end that they cannot stop what is going to happen, just the same that the people of Cuba can fight for a change and it probably will not happen.
+After this tough and long journey, the children realize at the end that they cannot stop what is going to happen, just the same that the people of Cuba can fight for a change, and it probably will not happen.
 The children then run off and stand on top of a cliff, they hug, and the water storms on top of them.
 It can be implied that they jumped off because they were unhappy with the outcome.
-This symbolizing that the people of Cuba during this time were also still unhappy with the way things were going and that they cannot change them.
+This symbolizing that the people of Cuba during this time were also still unhappy with the way things were going and that they could not change them.
 Another implied ending is that after the children hug they jump off the cliff and commit suicide.
-The end of the film is unknown to what exactly happened whether the children lived or died, just as the future of Cuba during that time was unknown as to whether things would become better or worse.
+The end of the film is unknown as to what exactly happened whether the children lived or died, just as the future of Cuba during that time was unknown as to whether things would become better or worse.
 The children symbolize how people of Cuba were reacting during that time.
-They were unaware of what exactly from the past will impact their future and just how drastic those changes will be towards the future of Cuba.
+They were unaware of exactly how the past will impact their future and just how drastic those changes will be for the future of Cuba.